 From there, it’s just a matter of entering in your personal information and verifying all your plans/dates/locations are correct and then finalizing the reservation.

 There are so many things you can do wrong.
 Just selecting the wrong card can cause your reservation to be more expensive.
-Transferring points between accounts seems simple but the restrictions and short expiration of points transferred means you need to make sure you have a reservation in mind.
+Transferring points between accounts seem simple, but the restrictions and short expiration of points moved means you need to make sure you have a reservation in mind.